William de Windsor: England

 Early in 1376 Windsor gave up his Viceroyalty, and was summoned to England to consult with the King.
 On 29 September 1376 he was granted 100l. a year for life from the issues of the county of York.
-On 14 December, pardon was granted him "for having harboured Alice Perrers, who was banished in 1377, and license granted for her to remain in the realm as long as she and her husband please."
+On 14 December, a pardon was granted him "for having harboured Alice Perrers, who was banished in 1377, and license granted for her to remain in the realm as long as she and her husband please".

 On 23 October 1379, Sir John Harleston was directed to deliver up to Windsor the custody of Cherbourg.
 In the same year Windsor was sent on the expedition to help the Duke of Brittany against France, receiving large grants of land, most of which had been forfeited by Alice Perrers.

 In 1381–2, 1382–3, 1383–4, Windsor had summons to parliament as a baron.
 In 1381 and 1382 he took a leading part in putting down the Peasants' Revolt, especially in the counties of Cambridge and Huntingdon, being granted special authority with this object, and made a special justice and commissary of the peace in Cambridge.
 On 13 March 1383, he was referred to as a "banneret".
 Further grants, previously made to Alice Perrers, were in 1381, 1383, and 1384 extended to him.

 Death

 Windsor died at Haversham in Westmorland on 15 September 1384, heavily in debt to the Crown.
 The barony became extinct.
 His will was dated Haversham, 15 September, and proved on 12 October 1384.
 He left no legitimate issue.
 His nephew, John de Windsor, who was one of his executors, seized most of his estates, and had many disputes with his widow.
-He left certain lands to William of Wykeham, which the bishop eventually appropriated to the use of his great foundation at Winchester.
+He left certain lands to William of Wykeham, which the bishop eventually appropriated for the use of his great foundation at Winchester.
 In Ireland John de Windsor did not succeed in obtaining his uncle's lands; for William's estates in Waterford were adjudged to his two sisters—Christiana, wife of Sir William de Moriers of Elvington, Yorkshire; and Margaret, wife of John Duket, "his nearest heirs and of full age".